momosetti/avalon-lab-challenge/README.md

    - Toggle the completion status using the checkbox.
    - Remove a todo using the delete button.
    - Filter todos using the dropdown.

 ---

-## **Future Improvements**

-- Add user authentication for personalized todo lists.
-- Use a relational database (e.g., PostgreSQL) for advanced queries and scalability.
-- Enhance the UI/UX with animations and themes.
-- Implement testing (unit and integration tests).

----